 The Nordic Journalist Centre will create and maintain interest in the media for Nordic affinity and cultural community.
 This goal is reached by courses, seminars and other competence building initiatives.

-NOMESKO is a permanent statistical committee under the Nordic Council of Ministers with separate funding from the Nordic Committee on Social Policy.
-The committee is, amongst other things, responsible for the co-ordination of the health statistics in the Nordic countries.
+NOMESKO is a standing committee under the Nordic Council of Ministers with separate funding from the Nordic Committee on Social Policy.
+Its remit includes co-ordination of the health statistics in the Nordic countries.